Our mission

 The Green Hydrogen Organisation is a Swiss not profit foundation.
 Its founding articles are found here.

-It's address is:
+Its address is:

 Foundation for the Green Hydrogen Organisation,